What if the Bible depicts a solid domed sky and a flat earth held up by pillars?

 But it seems to me the real question is, “How on earth could anyone believe that anyone believed that?”

 In other words, the issue is not with what the Egyptians and other ancient peoples believed, but with what we believe they believed.
-It strikes me as prima facie absurd to think that anyone in the ancient world took these images as depicting something straightforwardly true.
+It strikes me as prima facie absurd to think that anyone in the ancient world took these images as depicting something physically true.

 I mean, there’s unscientific thinking, there’s superstitious thinking, and then there’s just plain stupid thinking.
-For us to suppose that cosmographies like these were understood by their creators as straightforwardly literal depictions of the physical world is surely for us to engage in intense chronological snobbery.
+For us to suppose that cosmographies like these were understood by their creators as physically literal depictions of the world is surely for us to engage in intense chronological snobbery.
 Would we prefer to imagine these people were absolute dunces—in which case, maybe we should try building a pyramid to disabuse ourselves—rather than to allow that perhaps their cosmographical descriptions were meant to depict something other than physical reality?

-Which is more plausible—that ancient peoples believed things their own eyes could readily confirm was complete fiction…or that we have misunderstood them?
+Which is more plausible: that ancient peoples believed things their own eyes could readily confirm was complete fiction…or that we have misunderstood them?

 Some questions about Hebrew cosmography in this vein